LootCalc

 probabilityInN = 1 - (1 - combinedP) ^ raidCount

-return {expectedRaids, probabilityInN, percentiles}
+return {expectedRaids, probabilityInN}

 Real Scenario: Farming Red Keycard from Customs Dorms Marked Room